degreepath/auditor/tests/snapshots/2018-19/major/art-history.md

 ## Studio Art
-For this requirement, you must have at least one course taken with the “art_studio_art” `attributes` attribute.
+For this requirement, you must have at least one course taken with the “art_studio_art” `attribute` attribute.

 ## Distribution